STAT545-UBC-hw-2018-19/hw02-yukirang/hw02_gapminder.md

 2.Present numerical tables in a more attractive form.

-I choose the 'gormattable' library to display a table, where the values of quantitative variables can be compared by the shade or length of the color bars:
+I choose the 'formattable' library to display a table, where the values of quantitative variables can be compared by the shade or length of the color bars:

 ``` r
 library(formattable)